esmeagol/physics_inference/src/tracking/trackers/molt/USAGE_GUIDE.md

         return all_tracks
 ```

 This comprehensive usage guide covers all aspects of using the MOLT tracker effectively.
-For additional help or advanced use cases, refer to the example scripts in the `PureCV/examples/` directory.
+For additional help or advanced use cases, refer to the example scripts.